 This wiki is an ongoing workspace for a book in the making, by Femke Snelting and Jara Rocha.
 Volumetric Regimes will be published by Open Humanities Press (2021) in the DATA browser series, edited by Geoff Cox and Joasia Krysa.
 Design and lay-out implemented by Manetta Berends based on a template developed by Stuart Bailey.

 Volumetric Regimes: material cultures of quantified presence

 Edited by Possible Bodies (Jara Rocha and Femke Snelting)

 Volumetric Regimes emerges from Possible Bodies, a collaborative project on the intersection between artistic and academic research.
 The project was initiated in 2016 to explore the very concrete and at the same time complex and fictional entities of so-called "bodies" in the context of 3D computation.
-Possible Bodies developed alongside an inventory of cases and resulted in texts, workshops, visual essays and performances.
-This book would bring together diverse materials from an ongoing conversation between artists, software developers and theorists working with the techniques and technologies of detecting, tracking, printing, modelling and rendering.
+Volumetric Regimes brings together diverse materials from an ongoing conversation between artists, software developers and theorists working with techniques and technologies for detecting, tracking, printing, modelling and rendering volumes.